 Stress is a very common health issue for individuals and society.
 When the body displays signs of stress, this affects not only the individual, but their family, friends and the people around them.
 When we are unable to deal with stress in our lives, anxiety and depression can occur.
 Sometimes this can lead to serious events including suicide and violence if not helped.

 Chinese Medicine considers it is very important to find out why we are suffering from stress, which internal organs are associated with stress and how to avoid excessive stress.

 In this article, I am going to discuss stress issues and teach you ways to prevent stress in your busy life.

 1. What is stress?… What are the major symptoms of stress?… Do you suffer from stress?

 Traditional Chinese Medicine considers that stress is an emotional disorder which also has physical effects on the body and the mind.
 Sometimes, the internal organs will be imbalanced (such as Liver and Heart weakness), and the body becomes unable to handle stress.

 Main symptoms of stress include:

-- very emotional (eg teary, irritable etc)
+- being easily upset and very emotional (eg teary, irritable etc)